rbw0/ngbp/src/app/home/README.md

 submodules `note.create`, `note.delete`, `note.search`, etc.

-Regardless, so long as dependencies are managed correctly, the build process will automatically take take of the rest.
+Regardless, so long as dependencies are managed correctly, the build process will automatically take care of the rest.

 The dependencies block is also where component dependencies should be specified, as shown below.